Study of Consumer Buying Behavior towards Bicycle under EPS and LPS

 © The Authors.
 Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

 Abstract: The buying behaviour towards the bicycle is studied by the theoretical knowledge of EPS and LPS.
-The basics of consumer behaviour is analyses statistically to gather different influential factors.
-The Sequence of EBM model is also used to understand the theory for forwarding the study to the statistical mode.
-The historical background of the bicycle and product differentiation are structured to findout the result.
-The SPSS is used to study the correlation and Chi-square of difference variables.
-Chi-square test we conclude that there is significant relationship between the purchase of bicycle and the income level of the customers.
-Chi-square test we conclude that there is significant relationship between the purchase of bicycle and the Gender of the customers.
-There is more significant influence of the consumer behaviour in his purchase decision, where out of 10 variables, 7 variables are found significant towards the theory.
+The basics of consumer behaviour are analysed statistically to gather different influential factors.
+The Sequence of the EBM model is also used to understand the theory for forwarding the study to the statistical model.
+The historical background of the bicycle and product differentiation is structured to determine the outcome.
+SPSS is used to study the correlation and the Chi-square of the difference variables.
+Using the Chi-square test, we conclude that there is a significant relationship between the purchase of bicycles and the income level of customers.
+Using the Chi-square test, we conclude that there is a substantial relationship between the purchase of bicycles and the Gender of the customers.
+There is a more significant influence of consumer behaviour on his purchase decision, where out of 10 variables, seven variables are found to be important in relation to the theory.

 Keywords: Consumer Buying Behaviour, Bicycle, EBM model, Perception, Satisfaction, Environmental Influence, EPS, LPS.